From Mosquitoes to Musty Basements: Natural Solutions for Life’s Nuisances

 Yuck.
 Musty basement smell.
 First off, you need to be a detective and figure out what the smell is and where it’s coming from.
 Your first defense should be sunlight and fresh air ventilation.
 If that isn’t possible, try to absorb excess moisture with charcoal (not the kind with lighter fluid on it), volcanic ash, or kitty litter as a last resort.
 Each can be placed in an empty margarine container or breathable sachet bag, as most often a musty smell comes from excess moisture or high humidity.
 A fan will help circulate the air through the sachets, or open surface of the absorbent.
 Toss away every few days and repeat as needed.

 My personal favorite is zeolite.
-Zeolite was formed over millions of years as volcanic ash was slowly crystalized when it was exposed to alkaline water.
+Zeolite was formed over millions of years as volcanic ash was slowly crystallized when it was exposed to alkaline water.
 Within its naturally formed honeycomb structure is a negative charge that naturally attracts positively charged ions like odor molecules.
 Over a few days, they will neutralize!
 Remarkably, zeolite is able to absorb moisture and gas molecules that total about 65% of the weight of the zeolite itself!

 If the odor persists after treatment, you should call in a professional – as it won’t go away on its own.
 If left alone, it could get worse and grow into black mold, which is extremely hazardous to your health.
+Click here for more info on dealing with mold & mildew in your home.